Greek Street bridge replacement

 Where: Our Lady’s Catholic Primary School, Old Chapel Street, Edgeley, SK3 9HX

-This is a drop-in event where you can meet members of the project team, see the plans, and ask any questions about the work.
+This is a drop-in event where you can meet members of the project team, see the plans, and ask any questions about the work and alternative travel options.

 Get in touch